About DCG

 Taylor Curtiss Joey Lopez Melissa Croley

-Paul Jaques Nancy Colflesh Jacob Loggins
+Paul Jaques Nancy Colflesh Steve Bennett

 Keith Young Stacy Adado Lonnie Thomas